Mexx Meerdink: 2023: AZ debut

 And €50,000 to his former club de Graafschap.
 On 19 March 2023, he made his Eredivisie debut against FC Twente.
 Meerdink came off the bench to score the winning penalty in a UEFA Europa Conference League quarter-final penalty shoot-out against RSC Anderlecht on 20 April 2023.

 On 24 April 2023, Meerdink scored twice in the 2022–23 UEFA Youth League final against Hajduk Split as AZ ran out 5–0 winners.

-2024: Vitesse
+2024: Vitesse (loan)

 On 31 January 2024, Meerdink moved on loan to Vitesse until the end of the season.

 2024–25: Return to AZ

 Meerdink returned to his parent club AZ ahead of the 2024–25 campaign.
 On 30 August 2024, Meerdink scored his first Eredivisie goal in a 3–0 win away at RKC Waalwijk.
 He played in the final of the KNVB Cup as AZ lost to Go Ahead Eagles on penalties on 21 April 2025.
-The game had ended 1-1 in normal time after Go Ahead Eagles scored a 98th minute equaliser.
+The game had ended 1–1 in normal time after Go Ahead Eagles scored a 98th-minute equaliser.
+Three days later, Meerdink scored a 97th-minute bicycle kick to secure a 1–1 draw against NAC Breda.

+In a 2025–26 UEFA Conference League third-round qualifying match against FC Vaduz, Meerdink scored the third goal in a 3–0 home victory for AZ, wherein he controls a cross-field pass from Mees de Wit and lobs the goalkeeper without letting the ball touch the ground.
+The "Bergkampesque" goal drew widespread praise from the Dutch media.
+His manager Maarten Martens would later say of the goal, "this is why [fans] come to the stadium".
+The strike earned him AZ's Goal of the Year award for 2025.

+International career

+Meerdink received his first call-up for the Dutch national team in October 2025.
+However, he sustained an injury in training and withdrew from the squad before he could make his first national team appearance, mirroring the experience of his father Martijn Meerdink 20 years earlier.

+In September 2026, he was included again in the senior Netherlands squad, ahead of the start of the 2026–27 UEFA Nations League.
+He made his debut in a 1–1 draw against Germany on 24 September as a first-half substitute for the injured Brian Brobbey.

 Personal life

-He is the son of former AZ professional footballer Martijn Meerdink.
+He is the son of former AZ professional footballer Martijn Meerdink, who earned one cap for the Dutch national team.